toby45nw/NBodySolarSystem/README.md

-# SolarSystemSim
+# NBodySolarSystem

-A continuation of PHYS281
+This project was first started in the University of Lancaster's PHYS281 module.